Premium translated audio

 Translated playback is strongest for language learners, bilingual listeners, and global news or interview shows where hearing the episode matters more than reading a standalone transcript.

-What users should understand before downloading.
+What to understand before downloading.

 What it is best for